The Lumbee Indians of North Carolina.

 ---------------------------------------------------------------------------------------------------

 Years later, the European migrators began to move west, as well.
 However, the whites were looking to move further west and south, so the settlers passed around the Indians.
 The author stated that this left “the Indian settlement a calm pool among the swirling eddies and cross-currents of colonization.”
 It also helped that the European settlers were looking for high ground, and the Lumbee River area was on lower ground.
-This was a lot different than before the white settlers showed up, as land titles were something foreign to the Indians.

 This territory extended along the river for 50 miles.
 The Indians even built roads to connect territory, some of which were over 20 miles in length.
-The Indians were courteous neighbors and were friendly with the white people as late as 1709.
+The Indians were courteous neighbors and were friendly with white people as late as 1709.
 Some even spoke English.
 Still, the whites betrayed the Indian people.

 First Appeared in 1994 Book?: